dfcastap/grv-app-deploy/README.md

 11. Create the project folder or clone the project from your Git repository
 12. Set up the virtual environment.
     `$ cd cloned_project`
-    `$ virtualanv py36 --python=python3.6` to create a Python 3.6 environment - Python 3.6 is required for altair
+    `$ virtualenv py36 --python=python3.6` to create a Python 3.6 environment - Python 3.6 is required for altair
 13. Activate the environment (use deactivate to exit the environment).
     `$ . py36/bin/activate`
 14. Check python version with `$ python -V` output: `Python 3.6.6`